 What’s in this article for me?

-In this guide, we’ll walk you through the types of propane heaters that are excellent for heating your garage.
+In this guide, I’ll walk you through the types of propane heaters that are excellent for heating your garage.

 There are three main types of propane heaters:

-- Forced-Air – the iconic cannon heaters that blast out hot air
+- Forced-Air – iconic cannon heaters that blast out hot air

 - Convection – ‘barrel’ shaped heaters that spread heat in every direction